anshan-XR-ROB/HDES-Net/README.md

-# Real-time Monocular Pedestrian Depth Estimation and Segmentation on Embedded Systems
+# Real-Time Monocular Human Depth Estimation and Segmentation on Embedded Systems

 This is the Pytorch implementation of our paper: Shan An, Fangru Zhou, Mei Yang, Haogang Zhu, Changhong Fu, and Konstantinos A. Tsintotas.
-Real-time Monocular Pedestrian Depth Estimation and Segmentation on Embedded Systems.
-Submitted to IROS 2021.
+Real-time Monocular Human Depth Estimation and Segmentation on Embedded Systems.
+Accepted by IROS 2021.

 **Abstract:**